 The State's job classification system is based on evaluation of job content through the Hay Guide Chart-Profile Method.
 This method is a respected job evaluation process used by more than 8,000 companies and organizations in the private, public and not-for-profit sectors.
 First created 60 years ago, and used by the State since the 1970's, it continues to evolve to meet the changes in organizations and how work is done.
+Please note: This page has been updated and will be removed from the main MMB website and republished to the HR Toolbox soon.
+Contact your agency's HR representative if you have questions.

 The Hay method evaluation recognizes three core factors: